General Information, Requirements and Costs

 Any new structure to be constructed within the Town must receive building permit approval prior to construction.
 Title 15 of the Municipal Code, particularly Chapter 15.04, contains or references the building design requirements that all new structures must adhere to including the California Building Code, California Electrical Code, California Plumbing Code and California Mechanical Code.
 The Town Building Inspector/Official administers these codes for the Town.

 In addition to building permit review with respect to the various codes mentioned in Title 15, all building permits are reviewed for compliance with the provisions of the Zoning Ordinance, and as necessary, the Site Development Ordinance.
-This review is typically done by Planning staff and/or the Town Planner.
+This review is done by Planning staff.
 In fact, the review often begins at the counter when the Planning staff is receiving a building permit application.
 At this time Planning staff may notice some plan feature that either requires special processing or that is in conflict with Town regulations.

 The cost for building permit processing is based on the type/scope of the project and/or the estimated value of the structure to be built or remodeled.
 The estimated value is provided by the applicant, but is checked by Town staff for reasonableness.